hendrtd/comp-2210/docs/term/202410-2023-fall/syllabus/syllabus.md

   in person, and students enrolled in the Distance section are expected to attend lecture via Zoom.
 Attendance is not required for either section type.

-- *Lab meetings*: Labs will be delivered in person and simulcast live via Zoom.
+- *Lab meetings*: Labs will be delivered in person only.
-  Students enrolled in a Campus section are expected to attend labs in person, and students enrolled in the Distance section are expected to attend labs via Zoom.
-Attendance is not required for either section type.
+  Students enrolled in a Campus section are expected to attend labs in person, Attendance is not required for either section type.

-- *Exams and Tests*: Exams and Programming Tests must be taken during lab meetings.
+- *Exams and Tests*: Exams and Programming Tests must be taken on the date and time specified.
 Students in Campus sections are required to take exams and tests in the schedule lab room.
 Students in the Distance section are required to take exams and tests using a proctoring system to be announced.

-- *Office Hours*: Instructor office hours will be held via Zoom per the schedule listed in a separate section in this syllabus.
-In-person meetings are available by appointment.
+- *Office Hours*: Instructor office hours are available by appointment.
+Both in person and online meetings are accepted.

 ### Notes On In-Person Attendance